DGardnerrr/unit-2-project/README.md

 Technologies Used: IntelliJ, ERD Tool, Spring Boot,Maven,postgres,pgAdmin, Postman

-Project description: Created REST Api for database of a book website.
+Project description: Created REST Api for database of a book app.
 The REST API will allow the User to keep track of their Books, Genres, Authors, and  Publishers.

 Endpoints: